liflab/beepbeep-3-book/markdown/dsl/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/dsl/ArithmeticBuilderPop.java#L73)

 The rule for `<add>` has three tokens.
-Based on that rule, the contents of `parts` will be made of three objects: the first is the "+" string, and the other two are the `Function` objects that are the operands of the addition.
+Based on that rule, the contents of `parts` will be made of three objects: the first is the "+" string; the other two are the `Function` objects that are the operands of the addition.
 We know that, by the time this method is called, these two functions have already been created by the previous building steps and placed on the stack.
 Again, notice how the five lines of the original method have been replaced by a single instruction.

 Now, consider a more complex grammar, this time defining arithmetic operations using the more natural *infix* notation.